LakshmiRadhakrishnan09/AWS-Security-Specialist/ContainerServices.md

 You need to manage only application\
 You cannot access underlying infrastructure.

-ECS with EC2:Container management by AWS.
-Infrastructure management by you. \
-ECS with Fargate: Both container management and Infra management by AWS.

 ## EKS

 To use k8s in AWS. \

 U create a cluster.
-AWS will provision Master nodes with k8s services installed.
-Cluster and **master nodes** are managed by AWS.
-Master Nodes replicated in multiple AZ. \
+AWS will provision Master nodes with k8s services installed. **Cluster and master nodes are managed by AWS.** Master Nodes replicated in multiple AZ. \
 Storage Etcd( all configuration and state) : AWS takes care. \
 Worker Nodes: U create EC2 instances and connect then to EKS cluster. \
 Connect using kubectl commands. \